wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 ## BVA Step 1
 Input: The current phase that the game is in, who's turn it is in the game.

-If we're in the fortify phase, we need to know if the current player can claim a card, and how many territories the next going player owns given the current state of the game (so we can get their bonus army count for PLACEMENT)
+If we're in the FORTIFY phase, we need to know if the current player can claim a card, and how many territories the next going player owns given the current state of the game (so we can get their bonus army count for PLACEMENT)

+If we're in the ATTACK phase, the player cannot forcibly end the phase if they are holding \> 5 cards.
+This is the forced trade-in threshold during the attacking portion of someone's turn in Risk.

 Output: An updated form of the current game phase, who's turn it is.
 An IllegalStateException if this is called from a phase that the player cannot forcibly end; and must do it via game actions instead.